Build the Habit

 Text automatically translated.
 See original text in Español

-Adaptation, habit, learning, plasticity allow us to reinvent ourselves for survival, whether biological or intellectual in a broad sense (I mean the ability to make thoughts, points of view or decisions flexible when we seek agreement with other people).
+Adaptation, habit, learning, plasticity allow us to reinvent ourselves for survival, whether biological or intellectual in a broad sense (I am referring to the capacity to make our thoughts, points of view or decisions more flexible when we seek agreement with other people).

-We can see the adaptation in how we get used to the weight of clothes on our bodies, in the way we incorporate new cultures or routines.
-These are changes that can occur unconsciously or consciously; sometimes to keep up with the times, and other times to achieve what we want to do or become who we want to be.
+We can see adaptation in how we become accustomed to the weight of clothing on the body, in the way we incorporate new cultures or routines.
+These are changes that can occur unconsciously or consciously; sometimes to keep up with the times, and sometimes to achieve what we want to do or to become who we want to be.

-First you learn, then you repeat and it becomes a habit.
-By sustaining it over time, that profound change occurs: plasticity, transformation.
-Once something has been learned, it is available as a resource, ready to be activated when we need it.
+First it is learned, then it is repeated and becomes a habit.
+By sustaining it over time, that profound change takes place: plasticity, transformation.
+Once something has been learned, it remains available as a resource, ready to be activated when we need it.
 Think, for example, of the ability to concentrate.

-Some tasks require very little attention, but others require 100%.
-If we don't invest that energy, we may not achieve the expected result, or it may take much longer to achieve it and we will spend more resources than necessary.
+There are tasks that require very little attention, but others require 100%.
+If we do not invest that energy, we may not achieve the expected result, or we may take much longer to achieve it and spend more resources than necessary.

-You can start training your concentration without it being useful at that moment.
-Like a game.
-Choose a time of day, it can be at your work desk, and fix your gaze on a point in front of you — an image, a mark on the wall or some object on the table.
-If you see that you are dispersing, change the object on which you are focusing.
-Sustain the exercise for a couple of minutes.
+You can start training your concentration without the need for it to be useful at that moment.
+As a game.
+Choose a moment of the day, it can be at your desk at work, and fix your gaze on a point in front of you -an image, a mark on the wall or an object on the table-.
+If you see that you get scattered, change the object on which you are focusing.
+Hold the exercise for a couple of minutes.
 You will notice how the environment begins to blur.
-Once that capacity for abstraction is trained, it is time to sustain attention on the chosen point.
+Once you have trained your abstraction capacity, it is time to keep your attention on the chosen point.

-In this way we train the mind and thought.
-And when the time comes to need more attention and concentration, the habit will already be in you: your head will know what you are proposing and will play along ;)
+In this way we train our mind and thinking.
+And when the time comes when you need more attention and concentration, the habit will already be in you: your head will know what you are proposing and will follow your game ;)

 More information about habito at /blog/en/tags/3154.